opus-research/jgit/Documentation/technical/reftable.md

 reference storage.
 References are sorted, enabling linear scans, binary search lookup, and range scans.

-Storage in the file is organized into blocks.
+Storage in the file is organized into variable sized blocks.
 Prefix compression is used within a single block to reduce disk space.
-Block size is tunable by the writer.
+Block size and alignment is tunable by the writer.

 ### Performance